 How much water is in a cubic kilometer of water?

-The volumes discussed in this studies like these (for example, amount of ice lost, amount of meltwater produced, etc.) are given in cubic kilometers.
+The volumes discussed in studies like these (for example, the amount of ice loss, the amount of meltwater produced, etc.) are given in cubic kilometers.
 Do you have any sense about how much water is in a cubic kilometer?
-Here's a little estimation that puts this into perspective (and a close-captioned version)
+Here's a little estimation that puts this into perspective

 The contribution of land glacier melting to global sea level rise has been explored in a recent study of Alaskan glaciers.
 In this study, airborne laser altimetry was used to determine the mass and thickness of over fifty glaciers.
 This method is a huge improvement over previous studies that have used complicated and imprecise mass-balance calculations to estimate the rate of glacial melting.
 The results of this new study show that Alaskan glaciers contribute more meltwater than was previously thought and are losing mass faster than was previously thought.
 When you read these papers, think about how the results of this study will be incorporated into global climate models.